FlockFlows7-Dev/C-Shop/README.md

 Run the program.
 What It Does

-Asks for your name.
-Asks for your age.
-Asks for your favorite thing.
-Displays your name, age, and favorite thing back to you.
+Asks you to buy fruits with the balance given.

 Contributing
 Feel free to fork this repository and submit pull requests if you have suggestions for improvements or new features.